gridpp/htcce/wn/README.md

-This is a way to install a CentOS7 HTCondor worker node for use in a HTCondor-CE setting (instead of ARC or CREAM.)
+This is a way to install a CentOS7 HTCondor worker node for use with a HTCondor central manager.

 First make a "plain vanilla worker node" (PVWN) to site spec.